 - Be an active, productive member of your response group

 Before the first class, you will submit the premise for your novel to the instructor.
-Instructions will be emailed on the general idea and formula for a premise.
+Instructions will be emailed on the formula for a premise.
 Student premises will be discussed and refined during the first class.